Nerve Regeneration Peptides

 • Nerve regeneration is challenging due to limited natural regenerative capacity

-• tissue repair peptide protocols and TB-500 have preclinical evidence for nerve support
+• tissue-repair peptides and TB-500 have preclinical evidence for nerve support

 • Peptide therapy may reduce neuroinflammation and support nerve repair